Path-of-Modifiers/pathofmodifiersapp/README.md

     &#8594; To handle proxy and https communication
  - Poetry\
     &#8594; To handle python packages
+ - pgAdmin\
+    &#8594; To view and modify the database

 ## Local alembic migrations
 This section describes how to migrate changes made in database models to the local database postgres server